 - Macoupin County

-- Ogle County: The county does not have building codes but does enforce zoning laws.
+- Ogle County: The county does not have building codes but enforces zoning laws.

 - Pope County